 - The starter must position himself at the start so that he can easily be heard by all competitors. - At the latest, one minute before the start the competitors are commanded to "go to the start" line.
 Then they are informed "30 seconds to start".
 At this time, the starting clock will be blocked and out of view of the competitors, only the starter can see the clock.
-At his discretion, the starter gives an acoustical start signal or a shot (these commands should be given in English at all competitions). - Competitors are not allowed to change tracks within marked corridors the first 30-50 m after the start line. - Each competitior is responsible himself to start at the right starting rime.
+At his discretion, the starter gives an acoustical start signal or a shot (these commands should be given in English at all competitions). - Competitors are not allowed to change tracks within marked corridors the first 30-50 m after the start line. - Each competitior is responsible himself to start at the right starting time.
 The starting procedure must be recorded by a HD video camera.
 As a backup system for WC an additional transponder line has to be places 1,5 m beyond the starting line.
 The reference time for the jury to check the start procedure ist 1 second, which means all earlier starts must be checked.
 A competitor with a false start must be disqualified.

-542 Team Gundersen Competition
+543 Team Gundersen Competition

 The Team Gundersen format consists of a ski jumping event by one round and a relay Cross-Country competition.
-At OWG, WSC, WCNC and JWSC a team consists of four competitors.
+A team consists of four competitors who must participate in and complete both disciplines (Ski Jumping and Cross-Country).